veribuild/veribuild.github.io/index.md

 ---

 ## Tips for YOU
 There are some [tips](/tips) for you.
-These tips might can help you to understand the reports of VeriBuild.
+These tips can help you to understand the reports of VeriBuild.

 ## Effectiveness
 If you want to know the details of the reports provided by Veribuild, you can read this [list](/list).